Digital preservation policies

 - Verification of authenticity

-- Access and income allocation
+- Access assignment and entry

-- Adding metadata about the preservation process
+- Addition of metadata on the preservation process

 Hardware.